MarioPrasetioN/MetadataEngine/README.md

 - **Simple Flow:** Receives JSON payload → performs a simple HTTP call and logs the result.
 - **Mid Flow:** Receives JSON payload → combines with mock/DB data → generates an HTML “now playing” table → uploads to FTP.
-- **Complex Flow:** Receives JSON payload → retrieves media files → uploads files to FTP → triggers multiple HTTP endpoints.
+- **Complex Flow:** Receives JSON payload → Runs a pipeline tasks with Laravel Pipeline feature, the tasks are both flows above.
 - **Database Logging:** Stores payloads in `NowPlay` table and logs handover metadata in `MetadataLogging`.
 - **Mock Data Support:** Allows testing with mock JSON datasets for mid and complex flows.